eiyouwangding/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Ding Wang.
-I am an undergraduate student in the class of 2022 at NYU Shanghai.
-I double major in Mathematics and Data Science.
+I am a first-year master student from the National University of Singapore Mathematics Department.
+Before coming to NUS, I obtained my Bachelor's degree in Math and Data Science at New York University Shanghai.
+I am pursuing an internship in sales and trading or quantitative trading.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.